snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

 var_log_tomcat8_rotated_localhost_access_log.2017-08-11-16.eu-west-1.i-2.txt.raw.gz
 {% endhighlight %}

+This renaming is where the occasional overwrite could occur.

-From now on, they will be kept as is except for the leading underscores which will be removed:
+From now on, the S3DistCp file moves will leave the filenames as-is, except for the leading underscores which will be removed:

 {% highlight bash %}
 $ aws s3 ls --recursive s3://raw/processing/